kasslent/clc-digital-skills/_lessons/module-6.2.md

 ### What is jQuery?

-jQuery *is* JavaScript.
-jQuery is a cross-browser JavaScript *library* used to simplify your program.
+Simply put, jQuery is a JavaScript file written by [an awesome team of developers](https://js.foundation/) who make coding easier for you, and they do it all for free.

 #### JavaScript example